haoboatlab/OceanLight.jl/docs/src/QuickStart/Center.md

 ## Monte Carlo simulation

-`OceanLight` simulates the photon traveling inside the water medium, given its initial position ${xpb,ypb,zpb}$ and the direction it started with${θ,ϕ}$.
+`OceanLight` simulates the photon traveling inside the water medium, given its initial position $\{xpb,ypb,zpb\}$ and the direction it started with$\{θ,ϕ\}$.
 Once photons are inside the water, `OceanLight` will track its path, governed by its probability distribution and the attenuated coefficient input, and store the irradiance value in the grid `ed`.

 The `transfer!` function simulate a single photon path and store its landed position on the grid `ed`.
 Hence, to simulate multiple photons, users need to loop the `transfer!` function and giving the input of an individual photon's number `ip`.
 Thus, `OceanLight` could facilitate parallel computation.